graciellehigino/ms_range_interactions/manuscript.md

-if a predator (omnivore or carnivore) becomes disconnected from primary producers, either because the primary producer itself or an organism at an intermediate trophic level become extinct, then that predator will too become extinct.
+if a predator (omnivore or carnivore) becomes disconnected from primary producers, either because the primary producer itself or an organism at an intermediate trophic level become extinct, then that predator will too become extinct (considering a small temporal and geographical scale).
 Thus, here we adjusted the ranges of predators based on a simple rule: we removed any part of a predator’s range that did not intersect with the range of at least one prey herbivore species.
-So, unless the range of the predator overlapped at least one prey item which in turn is directly connected to a primary producer (plants), we removed that section of the predator’s range.
+So, unless the range of the predator overlapped with at least one prey item, which in turn is directly connected to a primary producer (plants), we removed that section of the predator’s range.
 We then calculated the difference in range size between the original IUCN ranges and those adjusted based on species interaction data.